MicrosoftDocs/biztalk-docs/biztalk/core/group-control-number-in-gs-and-ge-do-not-match.md

 ---
 description: "Learn more about: Group control number in GS and GE do not match"
-title: "Group control number in GS and GE do not match | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Group control number in GS and GE do not match" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: e2419f61-2717-4347-a4be-54362330c7e3
-caps.latest.revision: 8
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Group control number in GS and GE do not match
 ## Details